OSInside/kiwi/doc/source/working_with_images/pxe_live_iso_boot.rst

        be connected through a bridge.
 In this case INTERFACE is the bridge device.
-The availability scope of the live ISO image on the network is in general not influenced by KIWI and is a task for the network administrators.
+The availability scope of the live ISO image on the network is in general not influenced by {kiwi} and is a task for the network administrators.

 3. Setup live ISO boot entry in PXE configuration